demisto/content/Packs/FeedCyrenThreatInDepth/Scripts/CyrenThreatInDepthRandomHunt/README.md

 The main query parameters for the resulting, internal indicator query are:

 * seen for the first time by the feed source within the last 7 days
-* last seen by feed source in the last 7 days
 * no investigation on it yet
 * must have relationships to other indicators